camunda-community-hub/community/transferring-extensions.md

 To transfer a repository in your company's GitHub organization into the Camunda Community Hub, please review the process in [this documentation.](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-organization)

+## Maven and Docker setup
+When onboarding, you will be asked if you would like to use our infrastructure for Maven and Docker.
+If so, [follow the onboarding instructions here. ](#automated-releases---maven--docker)

 ## Maintainer and reviewer expectations

 Please review our [maintainer expectations](maintainer-reviewer-expectations.md) and edit your extension's README based on the guidelines.